 The KAMS/AMS staff will make every effort to keep parents/guardians informed about the academic progress of each student throughout the school year.
 Grades will be sent to parents/guardians and sending schools by a KAMS/AMS staff member.
-FHSU posts each student's midterm and semester course grades online in Workday.
+FHSU posts each student's interim and semester course grades online in Workday.
 It is strongly suggested that KAMS/AMS students provide "3rd party access" to their parents/guardians.

-The grade point average (GPA) is calculated by dividing the total number of points earned by the total number of credit hours in which grade points were recorded.
+FHSU's grade point average (GPA) is calculated by dividing the total number of points earned by the total number of credit hours in which grade points were recorded.
 GPA is a weighted average of student's grades for each course.
 The grades assigned to courses that carry a larger number of credits will have a larger effect on student's GPA than the grades assigned to courses that carry a smaller number of credits.
 The grade of A is worth 4 grade points for each credit hour, B is worth 3 grade points for each credit hour, C is worth 2 grade points for each credit hour, D is worth 1 grade point for each credit hour, and U is worth 0 grade points.
+The college gpa calculator is a good resource: https://gpacalculator.net/college-gpa-calculator/